Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 1. **SIM**- Seurity information management - collecting logs in a central location
 2. **SEM**- Security event management- analyzing logs for event monitoring, co-relation and rule creation etc

+It is a single software system that help to automatethe processes of **aggregate, parse and normalize** logs

+- When logs are loaded into SIEM software, they are automatically parsed and normalized, with all the field headers identified.

 ## Types of Logs

 - Logs contain entties that represent sepecific events occurring on a network or device. **log aggregation** is when the logs are gathered together from multiple sources

 1.  **Operating system logs** are created on devices such as `Linux and Windows` systems.